Bouvard and Pécuchet

 Bouvard et Pécuchet (/fr/) is an unfinished satirical novel by Gustave Flaubert, published in 1881 after his death in 1880.

 Background

-Although it was conceived in 1863 as Les Deux Cloportes ("The Two Woodlice"), and partially inspired by a short story by Barthélemy Maurice (Les Deux Greffiers, "The Two Court Clerks", which appeared in La Revue des Tribunaux in 1841 and which he may have read in 1858), Flaubert did not begin the work in earnest until 1872, at a time when financial ruin threatened.
-Over time, the book obsessed him to the degree that he claimed to have read over 1500 books in preparation for writing it—he intended it to be his masterpiece, surpassing all of his other works.
-He only took one minor break during its composition, in order to write Three Tales in 1875–77.
-Left unfinished at Flaubert's death in 1880, Bouvard et Pécuchet was published the following year to lukewarm reviews: critics failed to appreciate both its message and its structural devices.
+Although it was conceived in 1863 as Les Deux Cloportes ("The Two Woodlice"), and partially inspired by a short story by Barthélemy Maurice (Les Deux Greffiers, "The Two Court Clerks", that appeared in La Revue des Tribunaux in 1841 and which he may have read in 1858), Flaubert did not begin the work in earnest until 1872, at a time when financial ruin threatened.
+Over time, the book obsessed him to the degree that he claimed to have read more than 1,500 books in preparation for writing it—he intended it to be his masterpiece, surpassing all his other works.
+He only took one small break during its composition, in order to write Three Tales in 1875–77.
+Left unfinished at Flaubert's death in 1880, Bouvard et Pécuchet was published the following year to mediocre reviews: critics failed to appreciate both its message and its structural devices.